AICUP2023-Hybrid/Agent/README.md

 The scoring algorithm assesses the expected troop gains upon successfully capturing a node and the damage inflicted on other players.
 Several optimizations, such as matrix multiplication and custom-guided binary searches were implemented to ensure algorithm efficiency.

 The concept of the danger associated with a node 'u' and the attack power of a player with specified source and target nodes are pivotal definitions for our algorithms.
 These concepts are repeatedly employed to inform our strategic decisions.
-Let 'P' represent the set of all players in the game.
-The calculation of danger(u) is defined as follows, where 'p' is the player to which 'u' belongs, 'V_i' is the set of all nodes belonging to player 'i,' and 'U' is the set of all nodes not occupied by any players:
+Let '$P$' represent the set of all players in the game.
+The calculation of $danger(u)$ is defined as follows, where $p$ is the player to which $u$ belongs, $V_i$ is the set of all nodes belonging to player $i$, and $U$ is the set of all nodes not occupied by any players:

 $$danger(u) = \max\limits_{i \in P\setminus \{p\}} \max\limits_{v \in V_i \bigcup U} \texttt{attackpower}(i,v,u)$$